 Here was the list of areas I needed personal improvement and growth (see if any match your own):

 - In times of stress, I lied

-- At other other times, I hid the truth
+- At other times, I hid the truth

-- In fact, talking and understanding (which are very different) was practically non-existant
+- In fact, talking and understanding (which are very different) was practically non-existent

 - I needed to better understand my own values since I’d always been in auto-pilot mode

 How’s that for a list of unhealthy relationship traits?
 And I recognized those within me.

 Yep, I really needed some serious mind work and reframing to happen.

 It was the start of a whole NEW me.